dstreev/hms-mirror/README.md

 Assumes the clusters are LINKED.
 We'll transfer the schema and leave the location as is on the new cluster.

 This provides a means to test Hive on the RIGHT cluster using the LEFT clusters storage.

+The `-ma` (migrate acid) tables option is NOT valid in this scenario and will result in an error if specified.

 [Sample Reports - LINKED](./sample_reports/linked)